- How do I apply for housing?

 Students’ access will be activated as part of their RU ID card.
 Students will use these cards to swipe at access card readers to gain entry to their residence hall.
 In order to visit another residence hall, a student must be let in by a resident of that hall.

-During normal business hours, Monday through Friday – 8:30AM to 5:00PM, students can go to their campus Residence Life Office to purchase a replacement ID card.
+During normal business hours, Monday through Friday – 8:30AM to 5:00PM, students can go to their campus Residence Life office to purchase another ID card except those living on College Ave.
+College Avenue residents must go Records Hall.
 After 5:00PM or on the weekends, students can contact the staff member that is on call (the on-call schedule and phone numbers are posted in each hall) to gain access to their building and discuss solutions until they can get a new RU ID card.
 If necessary, steps will be taken to remove access from the card to inhibit anyone who should not have access from entering residence halls.

 No. Electronic cigarettes or vaping of any kind is prohibited.
 Smoking is prohibited inside buildings in New Jersey, and therefore smoking is prohibited within the residence halls.
 Learn more about the smoking policy.

 Residence Life treats all of its residents as adults and does not impose a curfew.
 However, a schedule of quiet hours are strictly enforced to maintain respect in the community.

 - Can I loft the bed in my room?

 Currently, no lofting is allowed due to safety concerns and per our fire safety department due to sprinkler head locations.